FederatedAI/FATE-Flow/python/flow_components/federatedml/v1_7_0/federatedml/transfer_learning/hetero_ftl/README.rst

 algorithm conf.

-The federation layer is for the two sides exchanging intermediate computing fate_components and collaboratively train the federated model by minimizing target loss and alignment loss.
+The federation layer is for the two sides exchanging intermediate computing flow_components and collaboratively train the federated model by minimizing target loss and alignment loss.

 In current version, we get rid of the arbiter and still guarantee